Progressive Subsampling for Oversampled Data - Application to Quantitative MRI

 \section{Abstract}

-We present PROSUB: PROgressive SUBsampling, a deep learning based, automated methodology that subsamples an oversampled data set (e.g. multi-channeled 3D images) with minimal loss of information.
-We build upon a recent dual-network approach that won the MICCAI MUlti-DIffusion (MUDI) quantitative MRI measurement sampling-reconstruction challenge, but suffers from deep learning training instability, by subsampling with a hard decision boundary.
+We present PROSUB: PROgressive SUBsampling, a deep learning based, automated methodology that subsamples an oversampled data set (e.g. channels of multi-channeled 3D images) with minimal loss of information.
+We build upon a state-of-the-art dual-network approach that won the MICCAI MUlti-DIffusion (MUDI) quantitative MRI (qMRI) measurement sampling-reconstruction challenge, but suffers from deep learning training instability, by subsampling with a hard decision boundary.
 PROSUB uses the paradigm of recursive feature elimination (RFE) and progressively subsamples measurements during deep learning training, improving optimization stability.
 PROSUB also integrates a neural architecture search (NAS) paradigm, allowing the network architecture hyperparameters to respond to the subsampling process.
 We show PROSUB outperforms the winner of the MUDI MICCAI challenge, producing large improvements >$18 \% $ MSE on the MUDI challenge sub-tasks and qualitative improvements on downstream processes useful for clinical applications.
 We also show the benefits of incorporating NAS and analyze the effect of PROSUB's components.
-As our method generalizes to other problems beyond MRI measurement selection-reconstruction, our code is \cite{ourcodegithub}.
+As our method generalizes beyond MRI measurement selection-reconstruction, to problems that subsample and reconstruct multi-channeled data, our code is \cite{ourcodegithub}.